UOB PRVI Miles Card—MoneySmart Review 2026

 • 1.4 miles per $1 spent locally

-• 2.4 miles per $1 spent overseas
+• 2.4 miles per $1 spent elsewhere overseas

 UOB miles expire within 2 years, so you need to ensure that you convert your miles before that happens.
+Read more in our guide to miles expiry in Singapore

-4. UOB PRVI Miles Card Benefits
+4. UOB PRVI Miles Card benefits

 Here’s a quick summary of UOB PRVI Miles Card’s main benefits.